At a Glance

 Call for Papers

 We invite submissions of original research on all aspects of grounding in language models, with a particular emphasis on faithfulness, efficiency, and real-world reliability.
-We welcome both archival papers (to appear in proceedings) and non-archival papers (will not appear in the workshop proceedings).
+To provide maximum flexibility, GroundLM 2026 offers two submission tracks: direct submission for new work and an ARR commitment fast track.

 • Long papers (archival): Up to 8 pages of content, unlimited references.
-Will appear in ACL Anthology proceedings.
+Accepted papers will appear in ACL Anthology proceedings.

 • Short papers (archival): Up to 4 pages of content, unlimited references.
-Will appear in ACL Anthology proceedings.
+Accepted papers will appear in ACL Anthology proceedings.

 • All accepted archival and non-archival papers are eligible for oral or poster presentation.